How To Choose A TV AntennaBy Jeremy Evans / May 7, 2017 / Tags: Cut Cable, How-To

 2) How far apart are these towers from each other?

 To quickly get the answers to these two questions, just use the Broadcast Tower Search below.
-Simply enter your zip code, and you’ll have your answers in about 10 seconds.
+Simply enter your zip code, and you’ll have both answers in about 10 seconds.

 In this guide, I’ll help you choose the best antenna for where you live, based on your answers to those two questions.
 First, I’ll explain the differences between indoor and outdoor antennas (besides the obvious).
 Next, I’ll discuss the directional issues that both indoor and outdoor antennas must resolve.
 Then, we’ll put it all together by addressing your particular location.
 Finally, I’ll give you my recommendations for the best antenna to get for your unique situation.